Main / Edit / History / / Users Area

 Is this project cross platform?

 Let's start from the history.
-First CppCMS template system (CppCMS 0.0.1b) was interpreted and dynamically typed.
-It required from user to provide some glue between the data he uses and the rendering system.
+The first CppCMS template system (CppCMS 0.0.1b) was interpreted and dynamically typed.
+It required the user to provide some glue between the data he/she uses and the rendering system.

-But this template system was abandoned in favor of statically typed compiled templates for the following reasons:
+But this template system was abandoned in favour of statically typed compiled templates for the following reasons:

 There are few disadvantages of compiled templates:

-The first issue is not so critical because when using templates compiled to shared objects or dlls the compilation time becomes very short and user do not need to wait too much.
-For example: wikipp templates compilation and linking takes about 1.5 second.
+The first issue is not so critical because when using templates compiled to shared objects or dlls the compilation time becomes very short and users do not need to wait too long.
+For example: the wikipp template compilation and linking takes about 1.5 seconds.

-The second issue was addressed in CppCMS 1.x.x where templates can be reloaded automatically as view's shared object or dll is updated without restarting the application at all.
+The second issue was addressed in CppCMS 1.x.x where templates can be reloaded automatically as view's in a shared object or dll.
+You can then update without needing to restart the application.

 Also Note: Nothing prevents from you using any other template system if you find it suitable, you can always write an output directly without templates.